 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-Voter Authority Certificates (VACs) are a new form of photo ID for use when voting in UK Parliamentary, PCC and English local elections.
-They are designed for people who don’t have another form of photo ID accepted at the polls.
+Voter Authority Certificates (VACs) are a new form of photo ID for people who don’t have one of the approved types of ID.
+It is available from local councils election teams.

 Applying for a VAC